Skip to main content

 Our executive board set the direction and strategy for the Service and ensure we are delivering an effective and efficient service for the communities we serve.

-Gavin Ellis - Deputy Chief Fire Officer
+Gavin Ellis - Chief Fire Officer

 Gavin joined Northamptonshire Fire Service at age 19 in 2000 before transferring to Devon and Somerset Fire and Rescue Service in 2010 as Station Manager.
 Between 2011 and 2017 he was promoted to Group Manager and worked in a variety of roles across the Service.
 In 2016, Gavin was seconded to lead a team that reviewed and produced an external report on the Royal Clarence Hotel fire in Exeter.

-Gerald Taylor - Director of Service Delivery
+Gerald Taylor - Deputy Chief Fire Officer - Director of Service Delivery

-Gerald Taylor is Assistant Chief Fire Officer and Director of Service Delivery.
+Gerald Taylor is Deputy Chief Fire Officer and Director of Service Delivery.
 Gerald joined the Service in 2007 as an on-call firefighter in Kingsbridge, and then on a wholetime basis in 2010 as part of a UK-wide pilot developing high potential leaders.
 Before this, Gerald had worked in leadership roles in the public and private sectors within the public transport industry, primarily rail.

 Gerald’s work experience before joining the Service has helped during his secondment as interim CEO for the Service’s trading arm Red One Ltd, and his appointment in 2021 as the National Fire Chief Council Lead for Rail.